 - Following up on food recalls to ensure affected products have been removed from sale to the public

-- Ensuring foods are correctly labelled in accordance with the Food Standards Code
+- Ensuring foods are correctly labelled in accordance with the Food Standards Code.

-Temporary and Mobile Food
+Streatrader for Temporary and Mobile Food

 - Temporary food business.
 This includes community groups or businesses that conduct the activity within stalls, tents or other temporary structures at markets, festivals, fetes and other short-term events

-- Mobile food businesses - A vehicle that moves site to site, selling food.
+- Mobile food businesses.
+A vehicle that moves site to site, selling food.
 Such as mobile vans and carts.

-- Food vending machines - These are treated like a food premises.
+- Food vending machines.
+These are treated like a food premises.
 The owner must register each vending machine, not the premises where it is located.

-- Water transport vehicles - Vehicles that are used to transport water for human consumption or that is used to prepare food, make ice for consumption, or preserve unpackaged foods.
+- Water transport vehicles.
+Vehicles that are used to transport water for human consumption or that is used to prepare food, make ice for consumption, or preserve unpackaged foods.
 These are usually treated as mobile food premises.